 The Master of Public Policy, Administration and Law (MPPAL)

-We had a lot to celebrate!
-MPPAL was created for busy, working professionals who want to advance their careers in the public sector by obtaining a degree part-time while continuing to work full-time.
-This requires a lot of organization, planning and energy on behalf of those who sign up for the ride.
-That is why students and alumni consistently tell us that they could not have gotten through it all without the built-in support network of their fellow students.
-The cohort model (where you take almost all your courses with the same classmates), we have learned, also gives our student access to an instant networking circle that is supplemented by the many engaged alumni, faculty and practitioners that they encounter in our classes and at our events.
-Being able to tap into these networks right away is also a great career booster for the few, exceptional students that we admit straight from their B.A.s.
+The MPPAL program was designed for busy, working professionals who want to advance their careers in the public sector by obtaining a degree part-time while continuing to work full-time.
+Created in 2007, the program attracts highly motivated and well organized individuals.
+Alumni feedback continues to be consistent in their praise of the built-in support networks from their fellow students and faculty alike.
+Designed on the cohort model, where you take the majority of your courses with the same classmates, students gain an instant networking circle that is supplemented by the many engaged alumni, professors and practitioners that they encounter in our classrooms and at our celebrated events.
+Having direct access to these networks is also a wonderful opportunity for the few exceptional students that enter the program directly after completing their BAs.

-Director of the MPPAL Program
+Graduate Director of the MPPAL Program (GPD)